 I'm married to the lovely and talented Patricia.
 She inspired me to adopt a vegan diet that has helped me both to improve my health and to tread on the planet less heavily.
 Patricia makes a great chocolate cake.

-I am a Sr. Architect at Blackstone Technology Group.
-I work on multiple projects there, applying my technology expertise to help the company thrive.
-Previously I've worked for Three Pillar Global, after selling them the consulting practice PKR Internet.
+I am Director, Engineering at Modus Create, a software product studio in Reston, Virginia.
+Previously I was a Sr. Architect at Blackstone Technology Group.
+Before that worked for Three Pillar Global, after selling them the consulting practice PKR Internet.
 I also worked for Microstate Corporation in the late 1990s and Intelligent Decisions in the early to mid 90's.
 See my LinkedIn profile or resume for more professional background.

 I founded and still run The Obscure Organization, a community-based educational networking initiative.
 I started Obscure on a shoestring in 1995, gave out free accounts to people who wanted to learn more about Internet communications, and eventually (in 2002) got Obscure incorporated and registered with the IRS as a tax-exempt organization.
 Now that it seems that everyone and their uncle has an Internet connection, I'm helping the organization find a fresh focus on fostering community and creativity through technology.